PaloAltoNetworks/pan-threat-vault-python/doc/tvapi.rst

  ``--threats-history``
-  Perform the ``/threats/history`` API request to get threat content release and version history for a threat signature ID.
+  Perform the ``/threats/history`` API request to get threat content release and version history for a threat signature ID and signature type.

  ``--release-notes``
   Perform the ``/release-notes`` API request to get application and